OUR HOME AND OUR TEAM

 Hemp is one of the all time best options when it comes to sustainable fabrics.
 Hemp doesn’t require any pesticides or chemicals to grow, returns 60-70% of the nutrients it takes from the soil, and compared to other crops grown for fabric, requires very little land & water.
 Hemp also maintains its antimicrobial properties once it becomes a fabric.

-We think, One of the most amazing properties of hemp plants is its ability to pull huge quantities of carbon dioxide out of the atmosphere.
+One of the most amazing properties of hemp plants is its ability to pull huge quantities of carbon dioxide out of the atmosphere.
 Hemp grows to 13 feet in 100 days, making it one of the fastest CO2-to-biomass conversion tools available.
 Industrial hemp has been proven to absorb more CO2 per hectare than any forest or commercial crop.

 In order to make sure our knickers are still soft and comfortable, we have chosen a hemp & organic cotton blend.
 Organic cotton cannot be compared to the much less friendly, conventional cotton.
 Conventional cotton growth releases more toxins into our oceans than any other crop.
 Grown without the use of harmful chemicals or pesticides, our organic cotton keeps our oceans clean, eliminates the allergens found in conventionally grown cotton, and creates a soft, comfortable, breathable and washable fabric.
 Organic cotton received a B on that same sustainable fabric rating system that Bamboo received an E.